(B) Connecting SSO (ClassLink or Clever) to Rocket Math for automatic rostering

 Below is the sequence, as we understand it, of connecting a school or district through ClassLink or Clever to Rocket Math.
 You may have already started this sequence.
 Often, the IT department on the one side and the curriculum folks, teachers and administrators on the other side haven’t communicated the relevant decisions to each other.
 These decisions have to be made and communicated to all parties in order to move ahead.
 It is our hope that this post will clarify what has to be decided.

 ClassLink and Clever expect the app (us in Rocket Math) to have a salesperson who has negotiated the correct sharing permissions with the district personnel.
 Rocket Math leaves that entirely up to you to decide which students get Rocket Math.
-We can’t “Request Sharing” because we don’t know what schools or grade levels or sections you have decided to have access to Rocket Math.
+We won’t “Request Sharing” because we don’t know what schools or grade levels or sections you have decided to have access to Rocket Math.
 (The IT person doesn’t know either, unless the decision-maker lets them know!)
 Once the IT department has those sharing permissions set correctly, rostering can begin the same day.

 Step 1: District IT department invites Rocket Math into ClassLink or Clever connection.